BleekerLab/protocols/degradome_sequencing.md

 18. Add 30µl of elution buffer to the center of the QIAquick membrane.
 19. Wait for 5min.
 20. Centrifuge 1min

+Elution efficiency is dependent on pH.
+The maximum elution efficiency is achieved between pH 7.0 and 8.5.
+When using water, make sure that the pH value is within this range, and store DNA at –20°C as DNA may degrade in the absence of a buffering agent.
+The purified DNA can also be eluted in TE buffer (10 mM Tris·Cl, 1 mM EDTA, pH 8.0), but the EDTA may inhibit subsequent enzymatic reactions.